keboola/connection-docs/tutorial/automate/index.md

 - [write data into Tableau BI](/tutorial/write/)
 - [write data into GoodData BI](/tutorial/write/gooddata/)

-First, select GoogleDrive and then click on the *User levels* configuration.
+First, select GoogleDrive and then click on the configuration *User levels*.

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Editing](/tutorial/automate/orchestration-tasks-2.png)

 Continue adding all the tasks you want.
-The following configuration will extract data from the database and Google Drive sheet.
+The following configuration will extract data from the database and from the Google Drive sheet.
 After being transformed for Tableau, the data will be written to Tableau.

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Setup for Tableau](/tutorial/automate/orchestration-tasks-setup-1.png)

-Or, use the next configuration to extract data from the database and Google Drive sheet, transform it for GoodData, and write it to a GoodData project.
+Or, use the next configuration to extract data from the database and the Google Drive sheet, transform it for GoodData, and write it to a GoodData project.

 {: .image-popup}